Centre-automatique-et-systemes/learn_observe_KKL/README.md

 own learner class if they need more advanced functionalities.

 **Tutorials** are provided in the directory `jupyter_notebooks`.
-It contains four base cases: two systems (Van der Pol and the inverse Duffing oscillator) and two designs for the observer (autoencoder and supervised learning).
+It contains four base cases: two systems (Van der Pol and the reverse Duffing oscillator) and two designs for the observer (autoencoder and supervised learning).
 The user is encouraged to first run the tutorials in order to understand how the toolbox is structured.

 ### To reproduce the results of the paper:
-Supervised learning with dependency on w_c: run
+Supervised learning with dependency on w_c: run `python experiments/0_supervised_revduffing.py` for the reverse Duffing experiments, `python experiments/1_supervised_saturated_vanderpol.py` for the Saturated Van der Pol experiments.
-The final plots for our gain tuning criterion were obtained in Matlab by running
+The final plots for our gain tuning criterion were obtained in Matlab by running `criterion.m` on the data obtained from the previous scripts, since there are no native python functions for computing the H-infinity and H-2 norms in our criterion (the plot given by python is only an approximation).

-Autoencoder with D learned jointly: run
+Autoencoder with D optimized jointly: run `python experiments/2_ae-d_revduffing. py` for the reverse Duffing oscillator or `python experiments/3_ae-d_vanderpol. py` for the Saturated Van der Pol.

 ### If you use this toolbox, please cite:

+@article{paper,
+author={M. {Buisson-Fenet} and L. {Bahr} and S. {Trimpe} and F. {Di Meglio}},
+title={Towards gain tuning for numerical KKL observers}
+}